umgbhalla/starred/README.md

 ## JavaScript

+- [edent/SuperTinyIcons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
+Super Tiny Icons are miniscule SVG versions of your favourite website and app logos
 - [spite/genuary-2022](https://github.com/spite/genuary-2022) -
 - [luisalcarasr/dotfiles](https://github.com/luisalcarasr/dotfiles) -
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers